Liquidator’s Remuneration in MVL

 5.2.1 The key issues of concern to the shareholders, who have a financial interest in the level of payments from the estate, will commonly be:

-the work the Liquidator anticipates will be done, and why that work is necessary;
+the work the Liquidator anticipates will be

-* the anticipated cost of that work, including any expenses expected to be incurred in connection with it;
+that work, including any expenses expected to be incurred in connection with

-* whether it is anticipated that the work will provide a financial benefit to members, and if so what benefit (or if the work provided no direct financial benefit, but was required by statute);
+that the work will provide a financial benefit to members, and if so what

-* the work actually done and why that work was necessary;
+* the work actually done and

-* the actual costs of the work, including any expenses incurred in connection with it, as against any estimate provided;
+work, including any expenses incurred in connection with it, as against any

-* whether the work has provided a financial benefit to members, and if so what benefit (or if the work provided no direct financial benefit, but was required by statute).
+provided a financial benefit to members, and if so what benefit (or if the work

 When providing information about payments, fees and expenses, the Liquidator should do so in a way which facilitates clarity of understanding of these key issues.
 Narrative explanations should be provided to support any numerical information supplied.